-The term 'Run Rate' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Run Rate' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Run Rate refers to a company or corporation’s financial performance.
 It utilizes the present financial information in order to forecast the firm’s future time frame performance.
 This then allows analysts and accountants to extrapolate going forward based upon the present day financial performance.
 Naturally this rate takes as a granted the belief that the current financial conditions for the economy in general and the firm in particular will continue.
 It is also possible for the run rate to mean the company’s average stakeholder ownership dilution on a yearly basis as a result of grants of stock options which the company has parceled out during the past three years and as featured within their annual report.

 The idea of extrapolating such a future performance is based on the assumption that the current performance will indeed continue over the longer term.
 It always helps to consider a clear cut example to shed more light on difficult concepts like this one.
 If Nestle has sales of $10 billion in its last quarter, the Chief Executive Officer could reasonably extrapolate based on this data that the corporation is functioning on a $40 billion run rate.
 As such, the financial information is deployed in order to develop a year-long projection for the firm’s likely performance.
 Analysts would then call this process annualizing.